boltlang/Bolt/README.md

    language requires.
  - Scalability, because just like Rust, Bolt takes a _functional_ approach to software design using type traits, favouring composition over inheritance.

+### What languages inspired Bolt?

+Rust and Haskell are two of my favorite languages that you'll notice Bolt shares a lot of its syntax and semantics with.

+### What's the difference between Bolt and Rust?

+I really like Rust, but if I just care about writing an application I believe Rust's memory model with its borrow checker is overkill.
+Having a garbage collector certainly results in a performance penalty, but I believe that as long as the user does not notice it, it does not really matter.

 ## License